 Do I need a background in hospitality to qualify for admission?

 A hospitality background is strongly encouraged for this program, however applicants from related industries will be considered.
-All applicants must have a minimum of five years of full-time professional experience and three years full-time managerial experience.
+All applicants must have a minimum of three to five years of full-time professional experience and managerial experience preferred.

 How do online classes work?
 Do I have to be at my computer at a specific time?